Photo: Finn Frandsen/Ritzau Scanpix

 John Kørner (b.
 1967) graduated from the Royal Danish Academy of Fine Arts in 1998.
 His work has been exhibited in both group and solo shows across Denmark and the world, including the National Gallery of Denmark, Arken, ARos and the Tate Gallery in London.
 The works in this collection appear courtesy of Edition Copenhagen, Dannie Vieten.

-Would like to dig deeper into the works of John Kørner, try watching ‘Kunstnerkolonien i Skagen’ on Danish Television (in Danish).
+If you would like to dig deeper into the works of John Kørner, check out ‘Kunstnerkolonien i Skagen’ on DR TV (in Danish).